 A Sharkfight is a 1 v 1 10 games series on 10 different maps, with each of the two players choosing 5 normal playstyle maps each, taking turns beginning with the challengee, or arranging turn-taking however the two players agree.
-The player picking the map also chooses the resources and other settings if desired (fixed or random order, tileset).
+The player picking the map also chooses the resources and tileset.
+Random order is the default unless both players agree to fixed order on a particular map such as Friends.pud.
 Most games are played with high resources and random order and map default tileset.

 Normal playstyle means:

 • one peon start